OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 To round off the integration, I wanted to have the [build information](https://octopus.com/docs/packaging-applications/build-servers#build-information) available within Octopus.

 For me, one of the best things about Octopus is that it's built [API-first](https://octopus.com/docs/octopus-concepts/rest-api).
-So pushing build information to Octopus is pretty straight-forward, and I was able to create a [bash script](https://bitbucket.org/octopussamples/randomquotes-js/src/master/create-build-info.sh) to do just that.
+So pushing build information to Octopus is pretty easy.
+Once you know the json format, I was able to create a [bash script](https://bitbucket.org/octopussamples/randomquotes-js/src/master/create-build-info.sh) to do just that.

 :::hint
 **Tip:**
-To find out more about how to manually push build information to Octopus using the API, my colleague Shawn wrote an excellent [piece](https://octopus.com/blog/manually-push-build-information-to-octopus) on doing just that.
+To find out more about how to manually push build information to Octopus using the API, my colleague Shawn wrote an excellent [piece](https://octopus.com/blog/manually-push-build-information-to-octopus) on how to achieve that.
 :::

 To add to our previous `Push to Octopus` step, we can plug that script in to push build information as well, so the complete step looks like this: